KrisBruurs/energy_transition_dashboard/README.md

 - **Data Serialization**: pyarrow (Parquet format)
 - **Analysis**: Python, SQL

-## Notes
+## A Few Things to Know

-- Data is filtered to include years from 1950 onwards in the final dataset
+- The final dataset starts from 1950—that's where the data quality really improves
-- Some metrics may not be available for all countries due to data collection gaps
+- Not every metric is available for every country.
+Historical data can be spotty, especially for renewable energy in earlier decades
-- The database (`.sqlite` file) is created during the pipeline execution and is not version controlled
+- The database file (`.sqlite`) gets created when you run the pipeline.
+It's not in version control since it's generated data